 The surrounding area is known for producing different Japanese food and drinks.
 Keep your eyes peeled for candy, sake, and Yuzu Fruit when shopping.
 Many local brands will have tasting rooms where you can try samples.

 Most visitors say that spring and winter are the best times to visit.
-The grounds boast a large collection of cherry blossoms bloom in the spring, and there is no experience like seeing this castle covered in snow.
+The grounds boast a large collection of cherry blossoms in the spring, and there is no experience like seeing this castle covered in snow.